lfcj/EssentialFeed/LeadEssentialsSummary.md

 -   Visualizing how global shared state and threading together are prone to data races
     - Avoid globally modifiable states, _for God's sake_.

+#### 11. What Many Apps Get Wrong About Reachability and How To Get It Right ✅

+-   There’s no reliable way to check for connectivity without actually trying to perform the request!
+From (Apple)][7]:

+> “Always attempt to make a connection.
+Do not attempt to guess whether network service is available, and do not cache that determination.”

+-   It is advised to retry network requests when there are connectivity errors, or telling the user it looks like they are offline.
+But **not running the request** is bad UX.

+-   Tools such as `SCNetworkReachability` are good for diagnosing the causes behind a request failing, not to realiably know if there is Internet.

+    ##### What are alternatives?

+    - Setting `URLSessionConfiguration.default.waitsForConnectivity` to `true` starts the task when there is connectivity.

+        - Background sessions **always** wait for connectivity anyway.
+        - There is also a waiting time timeout, which is controlled by `timeoutIntervalForResource`.
+        - The URLSession delegate method notifies when a task is waiting.
+See `urlSession(taskIsWaitingForConnectivity)`.
+        - Only make sure to `nil` the delegate because the reference to it is strong -> Memory Leak Alert.
+        - Check `allowsExpensiveNetworkAccess` and `allowsConstrainedNetworkAccess` isntead of checking for reachability.

+    - If the request can start but fails due to lack of connection, it is the client's decision to retry or not.

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift